 The total number of registrations submitted to a physiotherapy regulatory authority is composed of both active and inactive registration types.
-Of all the registrations received by the physiotherapy regulatory authority, only those received as of September 1 are submitted to CIHI (Box A1 in the figure above).
+Of all the registrations received by the physiotherapy regulatory authority, only those received as of September 1 in the registration year are submitted to CIHI (Box A1 in the figure above).
 Both active registrations (Box A2) and inactive registrations (Box A3) are submitted to CIHI.